 Have to say that for a whole variety of reasons, 2017 has not been a stellar year and I for one am very glad to be leaving it behind.
 But all that aside, I can still list a few highlights, there is always something positive to be found if you look hard enough.

 So, here are a few of my highlights from 2017:

 1) Volunteering on a regular basis, with a local homeless charity and becoming part of an amazing team of people.
 This has opened my eyes to some of the realities of rough sleeping.
 It has also shown me some of the skills, attitudes, heart and dedication needed to work with this client group.

 Feel inspired and reinvigorated by the Team I work alongside, both those employed and the other volunteers and pleased to be able to support the work they do.
-I am getting as much out of this, if not more than I am giving and it’s a real privilige to be able to serve.
+I am getting more out of this than I am giving and it’s a real privilige to be able to serve.

 Really important if you work from home, largely by yourself.

 2) Making the decision to move forward with my writing and enrol on a two-year programme, where I am required to attend actual classes on a weekly basis.
-Having started and failed to complete other online, distance learning writing courses I decided I really needed to be with people, physically.
-I also wanted to set aside regular timeslots to write and be with other aspiring writers.
+Having started and failed to complete online, distance learning writing courses I decided I really needed to be physically with people.
+I also wanted to set aside regular blocks of time to write and be with other writers.